 If testing indicates that melanoma has metastasized (spread) to the lymph nodes or other areas on the body, treatment may include additional surgery to remove the cancer, immunotherapy, radiation therapy, chemotherapy, or even clinical trials.
 If the melanoma is advanced, the patient often receives a combination of treatments.

-FOLLOW-UP IS CRITICALMelanoma patients have a life-long risk of developing new melanomas.
-If a melanoma was thick or had spread to nearby lymph nodes before treatment, there might be a risk of recurrence (melanoma returns) or metastasis (original melanoma spreads to surrounding skin or to other areas of the body).
+Melanoma patients have a lifelong risk of developing new melanomas.
+If a melanoma was thick or had spread to nearby lymph nodes before treatment, there might be a risk of recurrence or metastasis (original melanoma spreads to surrounding skin or to other areas of the body).
 These risks make follow-up appointments with your dermatologist essential.
 Be sure to keep all appointments for regular check-ups.
 The earlier melanoma is detected, the better the prognosis.

 You can help with early detection by performing regular skin self-examinations.
 Make sure you know the warning signs of melanoma and follow the ABCDE rules.
 If you notice a changing mole or detect any other warning sign of melanoma, see your Water’s Edge Dermatology practitioner immediately.

-PROTECT YOURSELFAvoiding excessive sun exposure may prevent many melanomas.
+Avoiding excessive sun exposure may prevent many melanomas.
 Excessive exposure to UV radiation is one contributing factor, so it makes sense to protect your skin.
-Here’s how you can Be Sun SmartSM:
+Here’s how you can stay safe in the sun:

-Seek shade when appropriate, remembering that the sun’s rays are strongest between 10 a.m. and 4 p.m.
+- Seek shade when appropriate.
+The sun’s rays are strongest between 10 am and 4 pm.
 If your shadow is shorter than you are, seek shade.

-Check your birthday suit on your birthday.
-If you notice anything changing, growing, or bleeding on your skin, see a dermatologist.
+- Check your birthday suit on your birthday.
+If you notice anything changing, growing, or bleeding on your skin, consult a dermatologist.
 Skin cancer is very treatable when caught early.